thogiti/thogitiB.github.io/content/2023-03-02-Different-types-of-Zero-Knowledge-Proofs.md

 2. Pedersen commitment:

 The prover commits to a value that lies within the range, using a Pedersen commitment scheme that combines the value with a randomly chosen blinding factor.
-The commitment consists of two group elements, C = aG + bH, where G and H are generators of a prime order group, a is the value to be committed, and b is the blinding factor.
+The commitment consists of two group elements, $C = aG + bH$, where $G$ and $H$ are generators of a prime order group, $a$ is the value to be committed, and $b$ is the blinding factor.

 3. Polynomial construction: